GetanehT/Restaurant-Booking-System/README.md

 To clone the repository:

 1. Log in (or sign up) to GitHub.
-2. Go to the repository for this project, kera-cudmore/TheQuizArms
+2. Go to the repository for this project,RESTAURANT- BOOKING-SYSTEM
 3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

-Usage
-Navigate through the website using the menu links to explore different sections.
-You can view the deals on iPhones and Samsung smartphones, provide feedback through the feedback form, and get in touch via the contact section.
-### About Us Page (aboutus.html)
-Overview
+###Usage Guide for Reservation System

+This guide will walk you through the process of using the Restaurant Reservation System, from making a reservation to contacting the restaurant for further assistance.

+1. Navigating the Website

-The About Us page provides information about the company, its mission, and its team.
+*Home Page: Access the home page by clicking the "Home" link in the navigation bar.
+Here, you will find information about the restaurant and its offerings.

-Features

-*	Header: Same as the home page, with site logo and navigation menu.
-*	Main Content: Includes a detailed description of the company's background, mission statement, and information about the team members.

-*	Feedback Form
-Users can provide their feedback through the form, which includes fields for first name, last name, email address, and their comments.
+* Menu: Click on the "Menu" link to view the restaurant's food and drink offerings.
+Each item includes descriptions in multiple languages and pricing.
+*Reservation: To make a reservation, click on the "Reservation" link in the navigation bar.

+2. Making a Reservation
+Step-by-Step Process
+1. Open the Reservation Section:

+* Once on the Reservation page, you will see the title "Book a Table."

+2. Fill Out the Booking Form:

+Full Name: Enter your full name in the provided text field.
+Email: Provide a valid email address for confirmation.
+Phone Number: Enter your contact number.
+Select Date: Choose the date of your reservation from the date picker.
+Select Time: Pick a preferred time for your reservation.
+Number of Guests: Select the number of guests from the dropdown menu.
+Number of Tables: Specify how many tables you would like to reserve.
+Special Requests: If you have any special requests (e.g., dietary restrictions), include them in the message box.
+Submit the Form:

+After filling in all required fields, click the "Book Now" button to submit your reservation.
+Confirmation:

+* Upon successful submission, a success message will appear thanking you for your reservation.
+You will receive a confirmation email shortly.

+3. Contacting the Restaurant
+If you have questions or need assistance:

+* Contact Information: You can find the restaurant's phone number and email address in the "Contact" section.
+* Open Times: Review the operating hours to ensure you contact them during business hours.
-*	Contact Information
+* Example of Contact Details
-Provides details on open times, contact phone number, email address, and the physical address of the store.
-*	Footer: Same as the home page, with social media links.
+* Phone: 012 345 678 910
+* Email: email@ethioüpianflavor.com
+Address: ethiopian flavour, 16 Berliner Street, Berlin
+4. Additional Features
+* Social Media Links: Follow the restaurant on social media platforms by clicking the icons in the footer for updates and promotions.

+* Feedback: After your dining experience, consider leaving feedback or a review to help the restaurant improve its offerings.

+###Conclusion
+The Restaurant Reservation System is designed to provide a user-friendly experience for booking tables and engaging with the restaurant.
+If you encounter any issues or have suggestions for improvements, please reach out to the restaurant through the provided contact methods.
+Enjoy your meal!

 ### Testing

 To ensure that all features of the website are functioning correctly, follow these testing steps:

 1. Responsive Design Testing
-o	Open the website in different browsers (Chrome, Firefox, Safari, Edge). o	Resize the browser window to check how the layout adapts to different screen sizes. o	Test on various devices (desktop, tablet, smartphone).
+o	Open the website in different browsers (Chrome,
+        Firefox, Safari, Edge).
+o	Resize the browser window to check how the layout
+         adapts to different screen sizes. o	Test on various devices (desktop, tablet, smartphone).

-2. Form Testing
+3. Form Testing
-o	Navigate to the feedback form. o	Fill in all fields with valid data and submit the form to ensure it processes correctly. o	Try submitting the form with invalid data (e.g., incorrect email format) to check validation.
+o	Navigate to the feedback form. o	Fill in all fields with valid data and submit the form
+        to ensure it processes correctly. o	Try submitting the form with invalid data (e.g., incorrect email format) to check validation.
-3. Navigation Testing
+4. Navigation Testing
-o	Click on each navigation link to ensure they redirect to the correct pages. o	Check if the active page is highlighted in the navigation menu.
+o	Click on each navigation link to ensure they redirect
+        to the correct pages.
+o	Check if the active page is highlighted in the
+         navigation menu.
-4. Content Testing
+5. Content Testing
 o	Review all text for typos and grammatical errors. o	Ensure all images load correctly. o	Verify all links (internal and external) work properly.
-5. Google Maps Integration
-o	Verify that the map loads correctly and points to the correct location.
-6. Social Media Links
+7. Social Media Links
-o	Click on each social media icon to ensure it opens the correct platform in a new tab.
+o	Click on each social media icon to ensure it opens the
+         correct platform in a new tab.

 Common Sections Across All Pages
 Header
-•	Logo: Links to the home page.
+*	home Links to the home page.
-•	Navigation Menu: Links to the Home, iPhone, Samsung, and About Us pages.
+*	Navigation Menu: Links to the Home, Menu, Reservation
-Feedback Section
-•	Feedback Form: Collects user feedback, including fields for first name, last name, email address, and feedback comments.

 Contact Information
-•	Open Times: Table showing the store's operating hours.
+*	Open Times: Table showing the store's operating hours.
-•	Contact Details: Phone number and email address for customer inquiries.
+*	Contact Details: Phone number and email address for customer inquiries.
-•	Physical Address: Store location address.
+*	Physical Address: Store location address.
 Footer
-•	Social Media Links: Icons linking to the store's profiles on Facebook, YouTube, Instagram, and Twitter.
+*	Social Media Links: Icons linking to the store's profiles on Facebook, YouTube, Instagram, and Twitter.

 Contributing

 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch:
-bash
-Copy code
+        bash Copy code
        git checkout -b feature-branch
-3. Make your changes and commit them: bash
+3. Make your changes and commit them: bash Copy code git commit -m "Add new feature"
-Copy code
-git commit -m "Add new feature"
 4. Push to the branch:
        bash
       Copy code
       git push origin feature-branch
 5. Open a pull request.